 Building Regulations – Five (5) statutory instruments published under the Building Safety Act 2022

-The Department for Levelling Up, Housing and Communities (DLUHC) recently published five Regulations under the Building Safety Act 2022, which will all come into force on 1st October 2023.
+The Department for Levelling Up, Housing and Communities (DLUHC) recently published five Regulations under the Building Safety Act 2022.

 1. The Building Regulations etc. (Amendment) (England) Regulations 2023